TLS/SSL Basics

 protocol

-: Name of the algorithm which is used in your TLS/SSL.
+: Name of the algorithm used by TLS.
 Its default value isTLS

 .
 Available values are:-